Top tips for crying babies – These simple tips may help you

 Find a Chiropractor who has experience working with babies

 Your baby’s nervous system is influenced by the function of the spine.
-Good spinal health is vital to ensure there are no disruptions to the signals from the brain, down the spinal cord to the relevant muscle, organ etc. Gentle Chiropractic treatment has been shown to be effective for helping babies.
+Good spinal health is vital to ensure there are no signal disruptions from the brain, down the spinal cord to the relevant muscle, organ etc. Gentle Chiropractic treatment has been shown to be effective for helping babies.

 How is your breastfeeding technique? – Seek advice via your midwife, lactation consultant, Chiropractor

-As discussed in my blog ‘Are you Struggling to Breastfeed’, seeking the right advice can transform your breastfeeding experience.
+As discussed in my blog ‘Why is breastfeeding so hard sometimes?’, seeking the right advice can transform your breastfeeding experience.
 Breastfeeding can be challenging for both mother and baby, so please don’t worry you are not alone.
+The quicker you get help the better, nipples can get sore very quickly!
+It can be as simple as tweaking your technique, or you may find your baby needs more musculoskeletal help which a paediatric Chiropractor could help you with.

 The birthing process is an important consideration.
 Even a natural birth without any intervention can result in stresses to the newborn’s body if it isn’t perfectly positioned to pass through the pelvis.
 If intervention is necessary to aid the birth further forces are exerted on the newborns, resulting in increased traction on the head, neck and body.